emmaexe/guildbot/SETUP.md

 - **fancyLogs** enables colour-coded logs and inserts a prefix containing the time of the log to each message.

-- **djsDebugging** enables and logs debugging events in discord.js which may provide additional info if you are having trouble logging in as your bot.
+- **djsDebugging** enables and logs debugging events in discord.js which may provide additional info if you are having trouble logging in with your bot.

 **discordGuildId** is the ID of the discord server the bot operates in.